-English: NRSV, because the rich will disappear like a flower in the field; NLT, they will fade away like a flower in the field; KJV, ASV, because as the flower of the grass he shall pass away; BBE, because like the flower of the grass he will come to his end; CEB, because they will die off like wildflowers; D-R, because as the flower of the grass shall he pass away; TEV, For the rich will pass away like the flower of a wild plant; RSV, ESV, because like a flower of the grass he will pass away; ESVUK, because like a flower of the grass he will pass away; HCSB, because he will pass away like a flower of the field; LEB, because he will pass away like a flower of the grass; NASB, because like flowering grass he will pass away; NKJV, because as a flower of the field he will pass away; CEV, The rich will die like a wild flower in the grass; NIV, NIV 1984, because he will pass away like a wild flower; NIrV, That's because he will fade away like a wild flower; TNIV, NIVUK, since they will pass away like a wild flower; Message, Prosperity is as short-lived as a wildflower, so don't ever count on it; Wey, for like flowers among the herbage rich men will pass away; WEB, because like the flower in the grass, he will pass away; WCB, because like the flower in the grass, he will pass away; WCB, because like the flower in the grass, he will pass away; WCB, because like the flower in the grass, he will pass away; WCB, because like the flower in the grass, he will pass away; WCB, for the rich man, as such, will page 16 of James Study
+English: NRSV, because the rich will disappear like a flower in the field; NLT, they will fade away like a flower in the field; KJV, ASV, because as the flower of the grass he shall pass away; BBE, because like the flower of the grass he will come to his end; CEB, because they will die off like wildflowers; D-R, because as the flower of the grass shall he pass away; TEV, For the rich will pass away like the flower of a wild plant; RSV, ESV, because like a flower of the grass he will pass away; HCSB, because he will pass away like a flower of the field; LEB, because he will pass away like a flower of the grass; NASB, because like flowering grass he will pass away; NKJV, because as a flower of the field he will pass away; CEV, The rich will die like a wild flower in the grass; NIV, NIV 1984, because he will pass away like a wild flower; NIrV, That's because he will fade away like a wild flower; TNIV, NIVUK, since they will pass away like a wild flower; Message, Prosperity is as short-lived as a wildflower, so don't ever count on it; Wey, for like flowers among the herbage rich men will pass away; WEB, because like the flower in the grass, he will pass away; Wycliffe, for as the flower of grass he shall pass; YLT, because as a flower of grass he shall pass away; CEV, Rich people will disappear like wild flowers; Philips, For the rich man, as such, will tions, the question arises as to exactly what the rich man is compared to by James. ἄνθος χόρτου is translated as "a flower in the field," "the flower of the grass," or "a wild flower."
+The word ἄνθος can mean either 'blossom,' 'flower,' or the 'fragrance of a flower.'33 And this genitive case form χόρτου from χόρτος typically refers to either grass or hay.34 Add to this the reality that James is alluding to either Isaiah 40:6-8 or Psalm 103:15-16, or both.